What is PrecISE?

 How will the PrecISE asthma study work?

 First, we will determine if a person is eligible for the study.
 After a person is found to be eligible and they agree to enroll, they will be asked to record their asthma symptoms and undergo tests to understand their type of severe asthma.
-For research purposes, each person may qualify for at least two different treatments and up to six treatments total, depending on their type of severe asthma and when they enroll.
+We expect most participants to qualify for and receive 2-3 different treatments, depending on their type of severe asthma and when they enroll.

 How long is the PrecISE asthma study?

 Participation in the PrecISE asthma study depends on when a person enrolls.
-If an adult enrolls early in the study, they may qualify and receive all 6 treatments.
+If an adult enrolls early in the study, they may qualify and receive all 5 treatments.
 If so, the adult may be in the study for up to three and a half years.
-A teenager (12-17 years) is likely to qualify for fewer treatments.
+An adolescent (12-17 years) is likely to qualify for fewer treatments.
 Their participation in the study may be up to two years.

 Is there a cure for asthma?